CastleLabs/IOT-Dashboard/README.md

 ## 🎯 Overview

-The IOT Device Management System is designed specifically for Castle Fun Center's diverse technology ecosystem, providing real-time monitoring and management of over 30 different IoT devices across multiple categories.
+The IOT Device Management System is designed specifically for Castle Fun Center's diverse technology ecosystem, providing real-time monitoring and management of many different IoT devices across multiple categories.
 The system features both a monitoring dashboard and a complete management interface for adding, editing, and organizing devices.

 ## ✨ Features